Homepage of Michael Faes

 You can contact me by email: firstname.lastname@example.org.

-My main project is a concurrent object-oriented programming model called Parallel Roles.
+My main project was a concurrent object-oriented programming model called Parallel Roles.
 It is the basis for a Java-like language called Rolez, which can be used to write parallel programs with guaranteed deterministic results, even in the presence of arbitrary reference aliasing.
 The programmer specifies the role that an object plays for a task (e.g. the readonly role), and compiler and runtime system together ensure that only those object accesses are performed that are allowed by this role.
 An object may play different roles in the course of a program's execution, giving the programmer considerable flexibility in expressing a parallel program.

 - Michael Faes and Thomas R. Gross, Concurrency-Aware Object-Oriented Programming with Roles, Proceedings of the ACM on Programming Languages, Vol. 2, OOPSLA, November 2018.